 Adopted in 1983, the flag of St. Kitts and Nevis has a unique design on a green and red banner divided diagonally by a black band with two stars bordered by thin yellow bands on either side.
 The green chevron represents the islands’ fertile lands and the red chevron represents the struggle for freedom.
 The black band represents its African heritage, mostly slaves who were brought to the islands to support the sugar cane industry.

-Day Trip to St. Kitts and Nevis —
+Day Trip to the Island Nation of St. Kitts & Nevis

 Below are some photos of the beautiful island of St. Kitts from our island tour.